Amplitude Analytics – Features and Alternatives

 - Userpilot offers goal-based analytics to improve feature adoption, activation, user engagement, and retention.

 - Unlike Amplitude or Mixpanel, you don’t need technical knowledge to obtain results on Userpilot.
+Book a demo to see how!

 What is Amplitude Analytics?